 Front of House

 Our Front of House volunteers play a vital role in day-to-day activities by interacting with the public and promoting the role of the Gallery and its collection.
 They welcome and direct gallery visitors to exhibitions, special displays and works of art.
-They provide information about guided tours, lectures, talks, events and activities and sell tickets during major exhibitions.
+They provide information about guided tours, lectures, talks, events and activities.
 Front of House volunteers are given a comprehensive induction, training program and on-going support.

 The initial training to become a voluntary Gallery Guide takes approximately one year.
 The training has been designed to balance the needs of the volunteer with those of the Gallery.
 AGSA requires dedicated, outgoing, well-informed volunteers who enjoy interacting with the public.
 In return, we offer an interesting induction course, which balances training in communication with information about art history and appreciation, the techniques used by artists and many insights into the workings of the Gallery.

-Public Programs volunteers assist with a range of regular events such as First Fridays, Neo and Start at the Galleryas well as facilitate The Studio activities on weekends.
-They also welcome and direct gallery visitors to exhibitions, special displays and provide information about guided tours, lectures, talks, events and activities.
-Public Programs volunteers are given a comprehensive induction, training program and on-going support
+Public Programs volunteers assist with a range of regular events including First Fridays, Neo for teens and Start for children and families, as well assisting with activities in The Studio on weekends.
+They also provide visitors with general information about exhibitions, special displays, guided tours and other programmed events and activities.
+Public Programs volunteers are given a comprehensive induction, training program and on-going support.

 It is desirable that volunteers interested in working in the Curatorial areas have suitable qualifications, experience and art history knowledge.